Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Equestrian statue of Marcus Aurelius| ©Mike Steele

-• You will receive a confirmation email when you book your tickets or tour, at the email address you provided.
+• You will receive a confirmation email when you book your tickets or tour, at the email address you have provided.
 Open it to check that everything is correct, and my advice is to keep it in prominent mailboxes as you will need to show it at the ticket office or to your guide at the meeting point.

 • You can return the tickets or cancel the tour at any time, which is an advantage over buying tickets by other means.
 However, to receive a 100% refund, you will need to do so 24 hours before the start of the experience.
 You will see the instructions in the confirmation email.